-Discussions with the hospital director and clinical lead highlighted a good understanding of their responsibilities and the hospital's escalation and reporting processes.
-The hospital director told us that they are well supported by the wider organisation's senior management team and have access to advice and guidance when required.
+Discussions with the Hospital Director highlighted a good understanding of their responsibilities and the hospital's escalation and reporting processes.
+The Hospital Director told us that they are well supported by the wider organisation's senior management team and have access to advice and guidance when required.